 The nomadic people of Central Asia have always used portable dwellings that could be erected and taken down relatively easy but provided a comfortable shelter under all circumstances.
 The structure would have a frame of wood and usually be covered by layers of fabric and felt.
-It is usually referred to as a “yurt”, a word originally Turkic, and via Russian imported into the English language.
+It is typically referred to as a “yurt”, a Turkic word, and via Russian imported into English.

-In Mongolia it is called a “ger” (гэр), which just means “home”.
-It consists of one or more lattice wall sections that can expand, one or more columns to support the crown and straight roof poles.
+In Mongolia, it is called a “ger” (гэр), which means “home”.
+It consists of lattice wall sections that can expand, one or more columns to support the crown and straight roof poles.
 The wood frame is covered with felt and nowadays usually heavy canvas as the outer layer.
-A door frame with a wooden door, always facing south (to catch the sun and become winds usually come from the north) provides access.
+A door frame with a wooden door, always facing south (to catch the sun and avoid the winds typically coming from the north), provides access.
 In the centre of the ger is a stove that burns wood or dried animal dung on which large pans can be placed for cooking.
-Traditionally, entering the ger, the right hand side is the woman’s domain, with the implements for cooking, while the left hand side is for the men, with saddles, hunting implements and the churn to make airag, fermented mare’s milk.
-A little towards the back on this side is the place for guests.
-At the back is the place for the elders, the “khoimor”, a place of honour; the family altar with Buddhist images and sometimes photos of the family is there as well.
-There are beds along the sides, dressers, tables and chairs and nowadays many families have solar panels and satellite dishes outside their gers and may have a TV and electric light, in the middle of nowhere.
+Traditionally, entering the ger, the right-hand side is the woman’s domain, with the implements for cooking, while the left-hand side is for the men, with saddles, hunting implements and the churn to make airag, fermented mare’s milk.
+A little towards the back on this site is the place for guests.
+At the back is the place for the elders, the “khoimor”, a place of honour; the family altar with Buddhist images and sometimes photos of the family is there.
+There are beds along the sides, dressers, tables and chairs and nowadays, many families have solar panels and satellite dishes outside their gers and may have a TV and electric light in the middle of nowhere.